Start9Labs/documentation/site/source/user-manual/connecting/connecting-lan/lan-os/lan-mac.rst

 .. _lan-mac:

 ================================
-Trusting Your Start9 CA on macOS
+Trusting Your Start9 CA on MacOS
 ================================

 #.
 In your Start9 server's UI, navigate to **System** -> **LAN**